 Imagine you're living with pain that feels like barbed wire is around your abdomen and your insides are going to fall out.
 This is how at least 176 million people worldwide live every day.
 Now imagine that there is no blood test to properly diagnose your illness, but instead, only surgery.
 This is the reality of those who suffer with endometriosis.

+In essence, a surgery is trauma to the body.
 When a doctor burns or cuts tissue, that causes trauma to the body so the body needs proper time to heal.
 I use the word trauma because trauma is physical injury and is synonymous with injury, damage, hurt, wound, sore, and lesion.